 It was fucking terrifying.

-The moment he had crossed the boundaries of the grounds he had felt the weight of the school's outer wards.
-It was a mix of things he could only begin to imagine, the anti-apparition ward just one layer of many.
+The moment he had crossed the boundaries of the grounds he'd felt the weight of the school's outer wards.
+It was a mix of things he could only begin to imagine, the familiar anti-apparition ward just one layer of many.
 That was nothing compared to the inner wards, the ones that protected the castle itself.
-Harry could tell that they were on a level above the outer ones simply because of how solid it felt.
-The static was there, but solid like a wall, not a cloud.
-Inside the school itself though… he didn't even want to think about that.
-It almost made him want to take a small dose of the suppressant again.

 "Come on, Harry," he muttered to himself, staring up at the large front doors.
 They were open and inviting, the warm glow of the castle reaching out to him.
-He might have thought about returning to Grimmauld Place later on before the break was over, but there was no way he could do that now.
-He needed to be able to operate at full capacity as quickly as possible.
+He took a deep breath before crossing the threshold, immediately feeling like he'd been submerged in something thick.
+It was kind of like dropping into ice cold water.

 Well, that wasn't really that difficult to answer.